 - Issues Management/Crisis Communications

 - Site and Social Media Analytics

-More than two million impressions across all social channels.
+More than 2 million impressions across all social channels.

 AdFarm got to work on branding the film, from the name “License to Farm” to the creative materials and all platforms including the website, Facebook, Twitter, Instagram and YouTube.
 Along with the web and social platforms, we exclusively conducted media relations work and assisted in event planning for the film’s premiere.
 We gathered social media analytics, monitored the number of views the film received on YouTube and compiled all of the unpaid media coverage the project received.

-- More than two million impressions across all social channels (Twitter, Facebook, Instagram)
+- More than 2 million impressions across all social channels (Twitter, Facebook, Instagram)

 TOTAL FOLLOWERS: 4,917 FOLLOWERS